Clean-air Adventure Series: Dunsmuir, Mount Shasta, etc.

 On this journey, I wanted to see Lake Almanor, Burney Falls, places I, prior to that time, had only seen in photos.
 They looked like interesting places to visit.

-So, at Marysville, north of Sacramento, I more or less took a detour.
-From the former I exited Interstate 5 and proceeded to head east on Highway 70.
+So, at Marysville, north of Sacramento, you might say I veered off course.
+From the former I exited 99 and proceeded to first head north and then northeast and east on Highway 70.
 This took me to a town called Keddie, named for Arthur Walter Keddie who surveyed a route for the Western Pacific Railroad through the Feather River Canyon.

 At Keddie, meanwhile, using highway 89, this would allow me access to Lake Almanor, to the town of Almanor itself and ultimately to Chester, California and there, I could switch to combination routes 36/89 where, in heading west, this would afford a way to and through the Lassen Volcanic National Park and Lassen National Park Ski Area in particular.
 No, I wasn’t going skiing.
 But, I figured a ride through the ski area would have proved quite scenic.
 What I hadn’t counted on, on the other hand, was even on this date in June (I think it was June 4th), was snow deep enough on the ground, just enough to dampen my plans.
 I understood that the pass would be open in two days.
 Call it dumb luck.